Can Your Small Business Afford the Average Cost of a Data Breach?

 How Much Does a Data Breach Cost?

-The reality is a lot scarier.
-According to the well-known IBM Cost of a Data Breach Report, the total average cost of a data breach for small businesses is a whopping $2.98 million.
-This figure represents the culmination of various business costs associated with a breach, including incident response, system repair, customer notification, legal fees, and potential fines for compliance failures.
+According to the well-known IBM Security’s Cost of a Data Breach Report, the total average cost of a data breach worldwide is a whopping $4.88 million.
+This figure represents the culmination of various business costs associated with a cybersecurity breach, including incident response, system repair, customer notification, legal fees, and potential fines for compliance failures.

-And it takes an average of 277 days to identify and contain a breach.
-That means if a breach occurred on January 1, it would take until October 4 to recover fully.
+And it takes an average of 292 days to identify and contain a breach involving stolen credentials.
+That means if a breach occurred on January 1, it would take until October 19 to recover fully.

 Why Are the Costs of Data Breach Incidents So High?